 To assist our clients with Forest Service special use permits, we have prepared A Compilation of US Forest Service Manual and Handbook Provisions Relevant to Special Use Permits.
 Due to its size, we have only posted a sample of it here.
-We can provide a full DVD copy upon request through our Contact link at the top of the page.

 Winning a concession contract or special use permit

 It takes a lot of expertise to prepare a successful proposal for a federal concession contract or special use permit.
 We have years of experience and can provide legal assistance to help you ensure your proposal is responsive to the agency’s solicitation.

 Even when you have prepared the winning proposal, the government may not recognize that fact.
 Or, other bidders may attempt to have your award overturned.
 We have participated in successful bid protests on behalf of clients whose proposals did not receive a fair evaluation.
 Also, we have successfully assisted the government in defending decisions to select our clients in the face of challenges by other offerors.

 The most important part of a successful protest is knowing whether you have a good case or not.
 We can help you make that assessment.
 You also need a strong advocate who has the ability and experience to pursue your interests in whichever forum is best suited for your case.
 We are that advocate.

 Ensuring the government is fair in administering your concession contract or special use permit